 When this option is enabled, the SPTPS protocol will be used when connecting to nodes that also support it.
 Ephemeral ECDH will be used for key exchanges, and Ed25519 will be used instead of RSA for authentication.
 When enabled, an Ed25519 key must have been generated before with ‘tinc generate-ed25519-keys’.

 This option selects the way indirect packets are forwarded.

 Incoming packets that are not meant for the local node, but which should be forwarded to another node, are dropped.

 Incoming packets that are meant for another node are forwarded by tinc internally.

 This is the default mode, and unless you really know you need another forwarding mode, don’t change it.

-Incoming packets are always sent to the TUN/TAP device, even if the packets are not for the local node.
+Incoming packets using the legacy protocol are always sent to the TUN/TAP device, even if the packets are not for the local node.
 This is less efficient, but allows the kernel to apply its routing and firewall rules on them, and can also help debugging.
 Incoming packets using the SPTPS protocol are dropped, since they are end-to-end encrypted.